metabase/metabase/docs/troubleshooting-guide/saml.md

 1. You should have received an XML file from your identity provider.
 Open that metadata file, and check to make sure the certificate you inputted is correct.
 2. Go to **Admin settings** > **Settings** > **Authentication** > **SAML**.
 Check that the certificate that you entered into the **SAML Identity Provider Certificate** field matches the certificate in the XML file you got from your identity provider.
 Depending on your provider, you might need to download this, open it in a text editor, then copy and paste the certificate's contents into the field.

+## Is the SSO URL correct?

+Verify that the Single Sign On URL (or equivalent) that you enter on your SAML provider’s website has /auth/sso appended to it.
+For instance, if you want your users to end up at https://metabase.mycompany.com, the full URL should be https://metabase.mycompany.com/auth/sso.

 ## Searching for private key and found a null

 This error will only occur if you're using **Signed SSO requests**.
 That is, in Metabase, you've filled out the fields in the configuration section in **Admin settings** > **Settings** > **Authentication** > **SAML** > **Signed SSO requests**.
 Those fields are: